sirHamilton/basic_time_series_modelling/README.md

 ## How to use
 On the **run.py** section of the code, you can select to lookup economic time series from the St. Louis Federal Reserve website (*FRED*) or equities from the TD Ameritrade API.

+You may like to visit [here](https://www.investing.com/equities/most-active-stocks) for a list of the most active stocks by Investing.

 ### The code for equities will look like this:
 ```python
 if __name__ == "__main"":